 This evening, arrive in Johannesburg, South Africa.
 You will be met and transferred to your hotel for an overnight stay.
-Here, you'll be joined by those who traveled on our optional Thornybush: Kruger's Northern Gateway extension.
+Here, you'll be joined by those who traveled on our optional Thornybush Game Reserve: Quest for Africa's Big 5 extension.

 This morning, we’ll fly to Victoria Falls, arriving early afternoon.

 We meet our Trip Leader at the Victoria Falls airport, and we drive across the border to our lodge in Botswana.
 After a briefing on our upcoming explorations, we'll enjoy a Welcome Dinner at the lodge this evening.

 The next two days are devoted to seeking out game in Chobe National Park, the second-largest (and first-established) national park in the country.
 It's home to one of the world's largest elephant populations—the present herd is estimated at 50,000 animals.
 This enormous region offers variety in both wildlife and terrain.
 Riverine forest, flood plains, and mopane are home to large and small game.
 Elephant gather around baobab trees, drawn by the water stored in their bark.

 Most of our safari days follow this general pattern: After our morning game viewing, we will spend siesta time quietly during the heat of the day, followed by teatime in the late afternoon.
 Next we head out for our afternoon game-viewing drive.
 In the evenings, just before sunset, we gather to soak in the views of the golden sun sinking behind a nearby watering hole.